ntp111/online-shopping-cart/README.md

 ### 2. Set Up Environment Variables
 create .env file with database credentials.
-(credentials cannot be committed so please check from db_credential.jpg image to generate the .env file)
+(credentials cannot be committed so please check from db_credentials.png image to generate the .env file)

+add the .env file under "back-end" folder.

 ### 3. Install Dependencies and Run the Server